Lumina® provides many built-in utilities, which are described in this chapter.

 5.3.
 Insight File Manager¶

-Ctrl + N from
+Ctrl + N when the current

 The top menu bar offers a wide variety of options for controlling Insight: